-Construction on a five kilometre trunk water main is almost complete, connecting the growing suburbs of Epsom and Huntly.
+Construction on a five kilometre trunk water main is now complete, connecting the growing suburbs of Epsom and Huntly.

 The new water main is a key piece of infrastructure and will be one of the largest water supply pipeline projects installed in our region.
-Once complete, the new water main will help boost water flows in the area.
+The new water main will help boost water flows in the area.

 Construction has involved a mix of open trench and pipeline boring works, and traffic management will be in place.